aisingapore/PeekingDuck/docs/source/tutorials/04_peaking_duck.rst

 .. include:: /include/substitution.rst

-PeekingDuck include some "power" nodes that are capable of processing the contents or outputs of the other nodes and to accumulate information over time.
+PeekingDuck includes some "power" nodes that are capable of processing the contents or outputs of the other nodes and to accumulate information over time.
 An example is the :mod:`dabble.statistics` node which can accumulate statistical information, such as calculating the cumulative average and maximum of particular